dieguezguille/coin-tracker-native-challenge/README.md

 - **Top Assets List**: Displays the top 10 assets by Market Cap in a scrollable view with pull-to-refresh functionality.
 - **Asset Price Data**: Shows the historical price of a selected asset with options to view data for 30, 60, and 90 days (limited by CG's Demo API tier)
 - **Responsive Design**: Optimized for mobile devices.
 Fast navigation, no unnecesary animations.
-- **Accessibility**: Includes accessibility improvements to ensure a better user experience for all users.

 ## Technologies Used